Thought you were awesome at Tetris? Guess again.

 - RO (Rotation): Maintaining a large average number of rotations per piece.
 Not available in Terror-Instinct.

-- RE (Recovery): Having a alarge number of blocks on the playing field, and then clearing out most of those blocks.
+- RE (Recovery): Having a large number of blocks on the playing field, and then clearing out most of those blocks.
 Not available in Terror-Instinct.

 - Creative Closing Credits: The game doesn't end at level 999.
 After clearing a line at level 999, the board clears and the game goes on for 60 more seconds at 20G speed.
 In TGM2+ and later games, if you reach the end fast enough and have a high enough grade, you then have to clear the Invisible Roll, in which pieces disappear on lock.
 You not only have to survive this credit roll, but also perform well in order to get the highest grades.
 Also, the individual sections of the credits (except for the "Produced by ARIKA" text at the end) are shuffled into a random order, preventing you from figuring out how far you are just by reading the credits.

-- Damn You, Muscle Memory: Trying to use TGM3's World Rule (based on the more commonly-used Super Rotation System)—the rotation buttons are reversed.
+- Trying to use TGM3's World Rule (based on the more commonly-used Super Rotation System)—the rotation buttons are reversed.

 - TGM4 replaces the second counterclockwise rotation button with a special button that makes moving pieces sideways faster.
 Those who use both CCW buttons may get thrown off by this feature.

-- Difficult but Awesome: Firm drop/sonic drop, which drops the current piece to bottom immediately like the hard drop in SRS-based games like Tetris DS, but doesn't lock the piece down.
-Newer players think it's retarded, but once you get the hang of it, it makes overhangs much less of a time-waster.
+- Difficult, but Awesome: Firm drop/sonic drop, which drops the current piece to bottom immediately like the hard drop in SRS-based games like Tetris DS, but doesn't lock the piece down.
+Newer players think it's pointless, but once you get the hang of it, it makes overhangs much less of a time-waster.

 - Dummied Out: The original TGM has English text for the game demonstrations (which are in Japanese) buried somewhere in the game's memory, suggesting that TGM was going to have an overseas release.